apono-io/terraform-provider-apono/docs/data-sources/bundles.md

 ### Optional

 - `name` (String) Filter by bundle name.
 Partial matching is supported with asterisks for contains, starts with, and ends with. (e.g., "prod*").
+Matching is case-insensitive.

 ### Read-Only